Contact InformationEric Farina, Director of Veteran's Affairs

 To fill in the gaps that might exist in the area of social services for veterans and families, the United Veterans Beacon House http://www.uvbh.com/ and Suffolk County United Veterans http://www.scuv.org/ provide a host of services on a personal level.

-can send their resumes directly.
+resumes directly.
 The address is: firstname.lastname@example.org.
 This is for veterans only!

 PSEG Long Island values the work ethics and technical skills learned through your military experience.
 We want you to consider a rewarding career with PSEG Long Island.
 Please visit us at our website www.pseg.com/careers and be sure to search jobs by key word PSEGLI.
 Discover the broad range of opportunities available to you here at PSEG Long Island—and here in a state that is a great place to work, live and play.
 Your point of contact is Heidi Brown Training and Staff Support Clerk.
 PSEG is proud to be an EEO/AA employer, including race, gender, veterans, and individuals with disabilities.